This is our disaster response team getting together.

-Our disaster response team for the 2013 flood was Andrew Shipton (pilot) Clive Langmead (ground coordination) and Sergio Ido (translator and liaison).
-These three men operated from Xai-Xai in Gaza Province in Mozambique.
-MAF Mozambique‘s Dave LePoidevin and Mercy Air‘s Matthias Reutter were also part of the response, responding for their own organizations.
+Andrew Shipton (pilot) Clive Langmead (ground coordination) and Sergio Ido (translator and liaison) were our disaster response team for the 2013 flood.
+These three men operated from Xai-Xai in Gaza Province in Mozambique, and MAF Mozambique‘s Dave LePoidevin and Mercy Air‘s Matthias Reutter were also part of the response, responding for their own organizations.
 They also helped us.
 It was a great disaster response effort.

 Well done team!